CORPORATEDreamer/SELLERS-CHURN-ANALYSIS---OLIST-e-COMMERCE/README.md

 ---

 ## 📊 Business Problem
-Seller churn significantly impacts revenue in e-commerce platforms.
-Active sellers generate up to 3x more revenue than inactive ones, making early detection of churn critical.
+Seller churn impacts platform performance beyond just seller count—it is strongly linked to weaker operational performance and reduced revenue contribution.

+Churned sellers exhibit:
+- **Lower fulfillment performance**, including longer dispatch times and significantly higher late delivery rates
+- **Substantially lower revenue and order volume**, contributing only a small share of total platform performance

+While churned sellers may have higher average order value, they transact less frequently, limiting their overall impact.
+These patterns suggest that early operational inefficiencies—particularly in fulfillment—are key leading indicators of churn.

-This project aims to identify high-risk sellers and support data-driven retention strategies.
+This project aims to identify high-risk sellers early and enable targeted interventions to improve retention, operational performance, and overall platform revenue.

 ---